bhaskarvasudevan/technical-writing-portfolio/twmc_assignment03.md

 ### 2.1 Online meetings
-Meetings are not in person any longer.
-Members of a team or a group need not be physically present together in the same meeting room any longer to conduct a meeting.
-Meetings can be conducted virtually, on the internet.
+Members of a team or a group need not be physically present together in the same meeting room any longer.
+Now, meetings can be conducted virtually, on the internet.
 Members of a meeting can attend meetings from their:
 1. home
 2. a cafe or
 3. office